+Subjects.
 One hundred sixteen undergraduates from the University of Colorado Boulder participated for course credit.
-Subjects were randomly assigned to contrast (N = 56) and match (N = 60) conditions.
+Subjects were randomly assigned to contrast (n = 56) and match (n = 60) conditions.

-Each stimulus consisted of four geometric objects on a black background enclosed by a grey rectangle, as shown in Figure 8.
-The four objects were always arranged in two concentric pairs: a small object inside a large object on the left, and a small object inside a large object on the right.
-The objects also varied in shape (circle, square, diamond, triangle, or hexagon) and color (red, green, blue, yellow, or white) with exactly two shapes and two colors present within any one stimulus.
+Stimuli.
+Each stimulus consisted of four geometric objects on a black background enclosed by a gray rectangle, as shown in Figure 8.
+The four objects were always arranged in two concentric pairs: a small object inside a large object on the left and a small object inside a large object on the right.
+The objects also varied in shape (circle, square, diamond, triangle, or hexagon) and color (red, green, blue, yellow, or white), with exactly two shapes and two colors present within any one stimulus.
 For every stimulus in both categories, the large object on the left and the small object on the right matched in shape, as did the small object on the left and the large object on the right.
-Thus objects matching in size always mismatched in shape and vice versa.
+Thus, objects matching in size always mismatched in shape, and vice versa.
 The two categories differed in how the color dimension related to the size and shape dimensions.
 In Category A, the large object on the left and the small object on the right matched in color, as did the small object on the left and large object on the right.
-Thus the objects matching in shape also matched in color, whereas objects matching in size always mismatched in color.
+Thus, the objects matching in shape also matched in color, whereas objects matching in size always mismatched in color.
 In Category B, the two large objects matched in color, as did the two small objects.
-Thus the objects matching in size always mismatched in color, whereas objects matching in shape always mismatched in color, whereas objects matching in shape always mismatched in color.
+Thus, the objects matching in size also matched in color, whereas objects matching in shape always mismatched in color.